Expert guide to Seychelles Islands and when to visit

 Heres a general guide for the best times to visit Seychelles for some of the most popular activities: diving – February to May & September to early November with visibility at its best in April & October; snorkelling - year-round; fishing – October to April; walking & trekking – April to October; turtles: October to February.

 When will you choose to visit Seychelles?

 Island-hopping options are numerous, depending on what you plan to see or do.
 The specialist Mahlatini team will tailor your preferred choice of hotels and islands into the most efficient itinerary, including all inter-island flight and ferry options.
-Here are a few of our favourite Seychelles itineraries.
-Of course, if your preference is simply to chill out in one luxury Seychelles resort for your entire stay, no problem; our experts will help guide you to the best choice.
+Of course, if your preference is simply to chill out in one luxury Seychelles resort for your entire stay, no problem; our Travel Experts will help guide you to the best choice.